EmreTaha/Social-LSTM-VehicleTrajectory/README.md

 ## Getting Started

-The dataset avaliable is normalized between -1 and 1.
+The dataset available is normalized between -1 and 1.
 Also this version of code is only for GPU's.

 ## Requirements